joaotav/simd-multihop/README.md

 ## Launching the testnet

+> [!NOTE]
+> During testnet initialization, the scripts create additional connections involving a dummy chain, `chain5`, in order to increase connection identifiers and achieve uniquely identified connections between chains 1, 2, 3 and 4.
+This facilitates the testing and debugging of multihop channel operations.

 #### To configure and launch a testnet with 4 connected chains `chain1 <--> chain2 <--> chain3 <--> chain4` with a single command:

 ```